ibm-garage-ref-storefront/refarch-cloudnative-devops/README.md

     ```
     Now drag and drop your pipelines and tasks to any of these folders, remember pipelines in `expermental` do not get built.

 2) You must update the `configmap` and `secret` we provided for you.
 But first, create another repository such as `devops-server`.
 In this repo `devops-server` you will be hosting your pipelines as Git releases.
+Do not forget to create a README.md file.

     Navigate to `pipelines/incubator/git-package-release-update/configmaps` and update the `pipeline-server-configmap.yaml`